MattHeaney23/OpenSource100/README.md

 ---

 ## ✅ 3.
-Basic-Car-Maintenance
+Basic Car Maintenance
 **Project:** [mikaelacaron/Basic-Car-Maintenance](https://github.com/mikaelacaron/Basic-Car-Maintenance)
 **My PR:** [#385](https://github.com/mikaelacaron/Basic-Car-Maintenance/pull/385)

-I fixed broken GitHub Actions on the Basic-Car-Maintenance app.
+I fixed broken GitHub Actions on the Basic Car Maintenance app.
 Whilst it turned out to be a super small change, I’ve never worked directly with GitHub Actions before, so it was a fun challenge.
 I took the chance to dive into a few areas to understand how everything was wired under the hood, including working with .yml files, .sh files and using Fastlane in a new way.

 This was a project I really wanted to help with.
 The project is used by a range of iOS developers in the community as part of Hacktoberfest, where developers are encouraged to get involved with open source work throughout October.
 A lot of new developers have used this project to build real life experience, so it was great to help get it ready ahead of Hacktoberfest 2025.